 The universe has been expanding since the Big Bang occurred 13,8 billion years ago.
 It is a theory first formulated by the Belgian physicist and canon Georges Lemaître (1894-1966), and first demonstrated by Edwin Hubble (1889-1953).

 This research gave rise to the Hubble-Lemaître law, including the Hubble constant (H0), which indicates the expansion rate of the universe.
-The "problem" is that to calculate the expansion of the universe there are two conflicting methods of calculation.
+The "problem" is that there are two conflicting methods of calculating the expansion of the universe.

 Two methods, two different results